rustyy/d7-theme-scaffold/README.md

 d7-theme-scaffold
 =================

-A compass plugin, creating basic files for a Drupal 7 theme
+A compass plugin, creating basic files for a Drupal 7 theme.